duspic/ArmAngleDdon/README.md

 ______________________________________________________________________________________________________________________________________________

 # How to run
-Get your virtual environment ready and install
+Get your virtual environment ready and install:

-  streamlit - the GUI of the app mediapipe - pose detector (many other things too) pandas - data tables numpy - slice multi-dimensional array with ease (needed for fast image operations) opencv - image manipulation
+  streamlit - the GUI of the app

+  mediapipe - pose detector (many other things too)

+  pandas - data tables

+  numpy - slice multi-dimensional array with ease (needed for fast image operations)

+  opencv - image manipulation